Roadmap

 maxRequestBytescap enforced at the transport layer (default 2 MiB). - Per-request timeout (

-requestTimeoutMs) withRiftexTimeoutError(503) and late-write protection via per-context_epochcounter. - Graceful shutdown - drain in-flight requests, refuse new ones.
+requestTimeoutMs) withIngeniumTimeoutError(503) and late-write protection via per-context_epochcounter. - Graceful shutdown - drain in-flight requests, refuse new ones.

 Auth + integrations: